 Nevada law prohibits certain business combinations between a Nevada Delaware law prohibits certain business combinations between the corporation and an interested stockholder within three years of the stockholder becoming an interested stockholder.
-Generally, an interested stockholder is a holder: (i) who controls 15% or more of the outstanding voting stock of the corporation or (ii) who is an affiliate of the corporation's voting power or (ii) who is an affiliate or associate of the corporation and was the owner of 15% or more of the outstanding upon which the status of an interested stockholder is being determined.
+Generally, an interested stockholder is a holder: (i) who controls 15% or more of the outstanding voting stock of the corporation or (ii) who is an affiliate of upon which the status of an interested stockholder is being determined.